xscotophilic/pr0ductwave/README.md

 GRANT ALL PRIVILEGES ON DATABASE pr0ductwavedb TO test;
 ```

-Ensure your `settings.py` has the correct database configuration:
+Ensure these credentials match your Django `settings.py` database configuration:

 ```python
 DATABASES = {